The Best Vitamins For Working Out

 First up is vitamin D, also known as the "sunshine vitamin."
 It gets its name because your body can utilize sunlight to manufacture vitamin D.

 As it applies to your workouts ... vitamin D is essential for optimal muscle function.
-It works with other minerals to help promote healthy muscles tissue.
+It works with other minerals to help promote healthy muscle tissue.
 This is a huge part of what makes it so important for both muscle growth and recovery.

 You see, Vitamin D plays a key role in supporting protein synthesis.
 This is largely due to the impact it has on producing testosterone.
 On top of that, Vitamin D can help support strong and healthy bones.
-One way it does this is by enhancing the absorption of calcium and phosphorous.
+One way it does this is by enhancing the absorption of calcium and phosphorus.

 It can also help strengthen your immune system, reduce inflammation, support insulin sensitivity, and improve your mood.
 What's not to love about vitamin D?